Principled-Evolution/aicertify/docs/flexible_extraction.md

 4. **Configuration system**: Functions for loading and registering metric configurations.
 5. **Feature flags**: Configuration options for enabling or disabling the system.
 6. **Plugin system**: Mechanisms for registering custom extractors.
+7. **Policy Metric Extraction**: Integration with the evaluator registry to support OPA policy metrics.

 ## Usage